abinit/abinit/doc/tutorial/eph4isotc.md

 structure "abifile:MgB2_eph4isotc/flow_mgb2_phonons/w0/t0/outdata/out_DEN.nc"
 ```

-to read the crystalline structure from an external file.
+to read the crystalline structure from an external file
-so that we do can avoid repeating the unit cell in every input file.
+so that we do avoid repeating the unit cell in every input file.

 Next, we have the variables defining the coarse and fine $\qq$-mesh ([[ddb_ngqpt]] and [[eph_ngqpt_fine]]):